AG7GN/nexus-utilities/README.md

  If a pianoX.sh script is not present, no action is taken and the pi boots normally.

-## initialize pi
+## initialize pi script

-This script is run whenever the Pi starts.
+`initialize-pi.sh` is run whenever the Pi starts.
 It runs via this line in user pi's crontab:

 	@reboot sleep 5 && /usr/local/bin/initialize-pi.sh